Calliandra haematocephala

-Calliandra haematocephala is a species of flowering plants of the genus Calliandra in the family Fabaceae.
+Calliandra haematocephala, the red powder puff, is a species of flowering plants of the genus Calliandra in the family Fabaceae.

 Description

 Rambling shrub or small tree with branched pinnate, silky leaves and powder-puff-like balls of conspicuous dark crimson stamens.
 Calliandra haematocephala is a fast growing shrub that can grow tall but also spreads wide.
 If desired it can be kept smaller by trimming.
 Interesting enough the leaves close at night.
-The red powder puff flower are attractive to butterflies and hummingbirds but only appear from November -April.
+The red powder puff flowers are attractive to butterflies and hummingbirds but only appear from November -April in the Northern Hemisphere.
 The buds before the flowers open look like raspberries.
 This large shrub can be grown indoor if trimmed and grown in a pot but it will be best if you can grow it outside in a warm climate.

 Uses

+Extracts from parts of Calliandra haematocephala have been used in the green synthesis of zinc oxide nanostructures, magnetite nanoparticles, and silver nanoparticles.